 It’s critical to understand how you’re covered so that you can set realistic expectations for your claim.
 If your policy includes rental car reimbursement coverage, for example, you may be able to get a rental car while your car is at the auto body shop being repaired.

 To find the best car insurance quotes in your state, use our car insurance tool by tapping the banner below.

 Read more: Top companies for car insurance in 2021

 The deductible on your auto insurance policy determines how much you pay out of pocket on a covered claim.
-Whereas your coverage limits indicate the maximum amount your insurer will pay out in a certain category.
+Your coverage limits indicate the maximum amount your insurer will pay in a particular category.

 Additionally, if you owe more on the vehicle than it’s worth, loan/lease payoff coverage, also known as gap insurance might cover the difference, according to your policy’s limitations.

 If necessary, repair or replace your vehicle